 You want to avoid buying permethrin with Petroleum Distillates in it.
 These can leave a greasy film on any gear or clothing you treat with it, which is most unpleasant and may cause skin irritation.
 We can vouch for Sawyer’s Permethrin, with is premixed to the right concentration for treating clothing and gear, and Martins 10% Permethrin Concentrate (having used them many times on my own gear and clothes).

 Why would you soak clothes with Permethrin instead of spraying them?

-Soaking can be more convenient if you have bulky items (tent or hammock) you want to treat or many articles of clothing.
-Soaking is also likely to provides better coverage than spraying, including the inside and outside of garments than spraying which may miss spots.
+Soaking can be more convenient if you have bulky items (like a tent or hammock) or you want to treat or many articles of clothing.
+Soaking is also likely to provide better coverage than spraying, including the inside and outside of garments than spraying which may miss spots.
 If an insect avoids the outside of a garment and makes it to your skin, there’s a good chance that it will still be killed if the inside of your clothing has also been pre-treated with Permethrin.

 What is the most economical way of soaking gear and clothes with Permethrin?

 While you can soak items in the pre-mixed 0.5% Permethrin Solution sold by Sawyer, it is more economical to buy a highly concentrated Permethrin solution like Martins 10% Permethrin and dilute it down to the recommended 0.5% strength solution recommended for treating fabrics.
 Concentrated permethrin solutions are also available in many feed and hardware stores but you want to be careful to avoid any permethrin or permethrin that includes petroleum distillates.
 (See below)